JacoboLansac/audits/solo/next-gen.md

 When new tokens are minted, the only requirements are that the total supply is not exceeded and that the `publicEndTime` hasn't been reached yet.
 However, there is no check to see if the collection has been frozen or not.

-If a collection is frozen before the `publicEndTime` is reached, and the total supply hasn't reached, the frozing mechanism would not impede the mint of more tokens.
+Thus, if a collection is frozen before the `publicEndTime` is reached, and the supply is below the total supply cap, the frozing mechanism would not impede the mint of more tokens.

 #### Severity classification